bash-a/vindoga/README.md

 vindoga
 =======

+Vindoga is a user interface project for Algorete Package manager (APKG).

-Vindöga is a word in Swedish for a hole through the roof of a hut (i.e. Window).
+Vindöga is a Swedish word for a hole through the roof of a hut (i.e. Window).